Types of minors

 This minor is completed by taking courses at a foreign university.
 The organisation of this minor is handled through the Faculty of Arts International Office.

-With effect from academic year 2020-2021 you may compose two minors yourself from courses inside and/or outside the faculty.
+You may compose a minor yourself from courses inside and/or outside the faculty.
 This is an “elective minor”.
 An elective minor must be approved by the Examination Board.
-An elective minor consists of 15 or 30 EC, is cohesive and complete in its content, and involves both introductory and advanced courses.
-Please remember that you can only choose up to 15 EC of first-year courses when filling your minor space.
+An elective minor consists of 15 EC, is cohesive and complete in its content, and involves both introductory and advanced courses.

 You can use your minor space to prepare yourself for the content of a Master’s programme, especially if you would like to take a Master’s programme that is not directly related to your Bachelor’s programme.
 A bridging programme consists of a package with a minimum of 30 EC.
 If the bridging programme is larger than 30 EC, you must invest additional study time to be able to make the switch.